FRC-Team-955/Team-955-Infinite-Recharge-2020/Documentation/ShooterAPI.md

   <tr>
    <td><strong>Void Spin_Motor_Velocity()</strong>
 <p>
-Sets the Velocity to the target velocity and then it shoots it
+Sets the Velocity to the target velocity and then spins the hopper
 <p>
 Parameters:
 <p>